 Breathing while slouched forward perpetuates the constant pain generated in this pattern.
 Because of this, the treatment approach usually involves mobilizing joints first.
 Serratus posterior superior is strongly governed by the costovertebral joints of the upper thoracic spine.
 These fixations are almost always associated with locally displaced vertebrae, especially the shearing of C7 and the upper thoracics in Forward-Head posture.
 It is hard to get a sustained release of this muscle unless you can free up the displaced rib heads with lamina groove work or some other soft joint mobilization.
 Clients also need help with posture so that they do not naturally slouch while seated.
 Soft tissue release follows joint work.
 Then, help with changes in postural habits and exercises that counter Forward Head Posture.

 Be aware that, although the common complaint of this trigger point is pain under the shoulder blade, it is not always the case.
 Many people have blocked out the pain under the shoulder and start complaining when the wrist or elbow bothers them.
 When asked, they often remark that the pain under the shoulder is constant and that they ignore it.

 Direct treatment of the area will be easier and more effective, after the lamina groove protocol.
-Prepare the area by loosening the spine.
+Prepare the area by loosening the spine and costovertebral joints.
 Pay extra attention to the vertebrae around the base of the neck, where serratus posterior superior connects.

 Review this routine on the treatment of the Rhomboids and Serratus Posterior Superior from The workbook of Classical Neuromuscular Therapy.

 Getting a good home program can be essential to long term success.
 There are great strategies in this post.
 Changing their seated posture and releasing the fixated joints are included.

 This site is undergoing changes.
-Starting in early 2020, we began changing the format of the posts to include more extensive self-care, illustrations, therapist notes, anatomy, and protocols.
-We’d love your feedback.
-We are adding posts and converting the old posts as quickly as time permits.
+Starting in early 2020, we began improving the format.
+We are also adding more extensive self-care, illustrations, therapist notes, anatomy, and protocols.
+We appreciate your input and feedback.
+You will see us adding posts and updating older posts as time permits.